First observation of the charmless baryonic decay $B^+\to\bar{\Lambda}p\bar{p}p$

 The dominant sources of systematic uncertainty affecting the branching fraction measurements are listed in Table~\ref{tab:summary_syst_BF}, and include those associated with the fit models, efficiencies, PID performance, and the branching fraction of the normalization channel.

-Three sources of systematic uncertainties associated with the efficiencies estimated from simulation are determined.
-First, the uncertainties on the nominal efficiencies due to the size of the simulated samples are evaluated.
-Second, the uncertainty due to the weights used for correcting kinematic differences between simulation and data is assessed by recalculating the branching fractions without applying the weights.
+Three sources of associated systematic uncertainties are estimated from simulation.
+First are the uncertainties on the nominal efficiencies due to the sizes of the simulated samples.
+Second are the uncertainties due to the weights used for correcting kinematic differences between simulation and data, assessed by recalculating the branching fractions without applying the weights.
 The resulting deviation is taken as a conservative estimate of the associated uncertainty.
-Third, uncertainties on the tracking efficiencies, due to the detector material budget distribution or to the particle interaction cross-sections, lead to uncertainties on the efficiency ratios.
+Third are uncertainties on the tracking efficiencies, due to the detector material budget distribution or to the particle interaction cross-sections, that lead to uncertainties on the efficiency ratios.
 Differences between PID efficiencies in data and simulation are corrected using a combination of simulated and data calibration samples.
-The corrections depend on both the sizes of the simulation samples and the procedure used to weight the data calibration samples to match the kinematic distributions of the signals.
 The signal shapes are varied in two ways: the DSCB function parameters are varied within their uncertainties, and the signal shape is modified to include a Gaussian function together with the DSCB function.
 For the \BuLPbarPPbar decay, the background model is replaced by a second-order polynomial function.
 For the \BuLPbarEtac decay, the threshold background shape is replaced by an exponential function.
-Concerning the weights used to correct decay models for signal and normalization channels between data and simulation, the parameters that affect the performance of the weighting algorithm are varied individually, and the total efficiencies are recalculated using the alternative sets of weights, with the largest deviation taken as a systematic uncertainty.
-For the $\BuLPbarEtac$ decay, the dominant systematic uncertainties are those related with the signal shape and with the potential contribution from charmless $\BuLPbarPPbar$ decay, which is estimated by extrapolating the observed yield with \mbox{$m(\antiproton\proton)<2850\mevcc$} into the $ \etac $ mass window.
+Concerning the correction of decay models for signal and normalization channels in simulation, the parameters that affect the performance of the weighting algorithm are varied individually, and the total efficiencies are recalculated using the alternative sets of weights, with the largest deviation taken as a systematic uncertainty.
+For $\BuLPbarPPbar$ decay, an alternative correction based on the decay model shown in Fig.~\ref{Mat:Plot_MassSpectra} is implemented and the resulting deviation is taken as an additional contribution to the systematic uncertainty associated with the signal model correction.
+For the $\BuLPbarEtac$ decay, the dominant systematic uncertainties relate to the signal shape and the potential contribution from charmless $\BuLPbarPPbar$ decay, which is estimated by extrapolating the observed yield with \mbox{$m(\antiproton\proton)<2850\mevcc$} into the $ \etac $ mass window.